Central Maine Healthcare Data Breach Exposes Social Security Numbers

 Claim Depot may receieve a commission from links on this page

 On June 1, 2025, Central Maine Healthcare detected unusual activity in its information technology network, prompting an immediate shutdown of its IT systems, phones and network servers.
-The healthcare provider then launched an investigation with third-party cybersecurity experts and notified law enforcement.
+An investigation determined that a cybercriminal accessed Central Maine Healthcare's IT environment between March 19, 2025 and June 1, 2025.

 Central Maine Healthcare’s response